The Truth Has a Ring to It: Writing

 Bill Hader explained Barry's decision to cut ties with Fuches, "I think Barry has come around to the idea that Fuches is wrong to him.
 I don't think Barry ever really views Fuches as dangerous, because Barry's the muscle in the relationship."

 Regarding Barry settling his debt to Hank, Hader explained "we always just wanted to make sure that he had to train the Chechens and the Chechens go from terrible to really good under Barry's tutelage, but in doing so he's starting the violent cycle again.
 He's given the purpose to another nice guy who like Barry happens to be naturally good at it."

 Filming

-Two scenes didn't make the first cut of the episode.
+Two scenes did not make the first cut of the episode.
 The first involved delving into Barry's past when he talked to Gene, but Alec Berg felt the scene didn't work.
 Another scene involved Barry and Fuches having their discussion under a bridge instead of next to a bathroom, where they talked more about their history together.
 As the writers expressed displeasure with the scene and some other aspects, they re-shot many scenes in March 2019.
 The initial cut of the episode ran 50 minutes long, so the writers had to cut many scenes for time constraints.